samuelgarcia/pycns/doc/source/examples.rst

     stop = '2021-01-08T00:30:52'
     ds = cns_reader.export_to_xarray(stream_names, start=start, stop=stop, resample=True, sample_rate=256.)

-How to use the toolbox as a viewer ? (should be used on a jupyter notebook using %matplotlib widgets)
+How to use the toolbox as a viewer ?
+Note : should be used on a jupyter notebook using %matplotlib widgets (pip install -U ipywidgets==7.7.1)

 .. code-block:: python